SDC-NightWing/FreshThreadz-Q-A/README.md

 # Fresh Threadz Ecommerce Questions & Answers Microservice
-- Our team worked together to rebuilt the back end system of an existing ecoomerce website to withstand higher traffic at about 1000 RPS.
+- Our team worked together to rebuilt the back end system of an existing ecoomerce website to withstand higher traffic at about 100 RPS with response time of 2s.
-- Fresh threadz ecoomerce Q&A was created to rebuild the API, construct a database and server layer of the Q & A section of the whole back end system.
+- I was responsible for Q&A section, which was created to rebuild the API, construct a database and server layer of the Q & A section of the whole back end system.
 - Fresh threadz ecoomerce Q&A microservice was deployed with AWS EC2 instances.
 It used 2 t2 micro host servers, 1 mySQL database, and 1 nginx load-balancer.
 It supported a throughput of 2K+ RPS across eight endpoints with 120ms latency and 0% error rate.

 ## Details